rosieli202/rosieli202.github.io/_pages/about.md

 ---
 <div style="text-align: justify;" markdown="1">
 # About
 I am a PhD candidate in Economics at Yale University.
-My fields of interest are Labor Economics and Urban Economics, with a focus on Economics of Education.
+My field of interest is Labor Economics, with a focus on Economics of Education.
 <!-- Before Yale, I earned a B.S. in Economics and B.A. in Sociology from Tulane University. -->